glorylaw/flutterwavetask/Readme.md

 ## Run npm install in your terminal to download all node modules after successful clone of git repository

-## Run npm start to start the Server and also watch for error
+## Run npm start to start the Server

+## Run npm run complie to watch for errors in a seperate terminal

 ## Once you see "db connected successful" on your terminal as well as Server is running on port 7000 you can start testing